Na Hyesŏk

 Na Hye-sŏk (April 28, 1896 – December 10, 1948) was a Korean feminist, poet, writer, painter, educator, and journalist.
 Her art name was Jeongwol.
 She was a pioneering Korean feminist writer and painter.
 She was the first female professional painter and the first feminist writer in Korea.
 She created some of the earliest Western-style paintings in Korea, and published feminist novels and short stories.
 She became well known as a feminist because of her criticism of the marital institution in the early 20th century.

 Early life

 Na Hye-sŏk was born on April 28, 1896, in Suwon, Joseon.
 She was the fourth child of father Na Gi-jeong and mother Choi Si-ui, and a member of the aristocratic Naju Na clan.
-Na demonstrated her artistic talent from an early age and graduated at the top of her class at Jinmyeong Girl's High School in 1913.
+Na demonstrated her artistic talent from an early age and graduated at the top of her class at Jinmyeong Girls' High School in 1913.

 Career

 As a young woman, Na was known for her high spirits and outspokenness, making it clear she wanted to be a painter and an intellectual, rejecting the traditional "Good Wife, Wise Mother" archetype.
 Her major written work, Kyonghui, published in 1918, concerns a woman's self-discovery and her subsequent search for meaning in life as a "new woman."